kidoman/embd/README.md

 }
 ```

-Then install the EMBD package+dependency (go1.2 and greater is required):
+Then install the EMBD package (go1.2 and greater is required):

-	$ go get github.com/golang/glog
 	$ go get github.com/kidoman/embd

 Build the binary*: